Thias208/top_five/docs/cicd_experience.md

-I have no prior CI/CD experience.
+I have no prior CI/CD experience other than basic use of git.